IrvingZha0/lab-bcos/docs/Contract Name Service.md

 ```

 - eth_sendRawTransaction
   The RPC request and response format are exactly the same as before.
-While the 'data' field, encoded as RLP HEX string, has been modified as below:
+While the 'data' field, encoded as RLP HEX string, is changed as below:

 ```json
 "data": {